Great work takes reps.

 I helped reshape how the team worked by creating space for teams to build reps and grow as creative thinkers.
 That became Creative Gym, built to raise the level of craft by studying great work and practicing new ideas.
 It brought makers and brand teams into the same room.

 Everyone can have good ideas.
-My role is to shape them.
+The goal is to make them stronger.

 What this looks like in practice